-With the upcoming changes, the review score (shown at the store pages and in various places throughout the shop from highest to lower ranked) cannot embody reviews that were written by those who have experienced a game through a free weekend, were gifted to them or have not paid for it.
+With the upcoming changes, the review score (shown at the store pages and in various places throughout the store) cannot embody reviews that were written by those who have experienced a game through a free weekend, were gifted to them or have not paid for it.
 That kind of reviews will still be written, but they won't have the same value as those who have purchased it, hence it won’t count on the review score.

 This solely affects pay to play games, so free to play games are going to keep their current rates unchanged.
 Meanwhile, Steam is going to monitor every change and gather every possible feedback, good or bad to improve itself.